-SPA 101Contemporary Spanish I3 creditsFallSpanish language and culture will be studied, emphasizing both spoken and written forms.
+Spanish language and culture will be studied, emphasizing both spoken and written forms.
 This course is designed for students beginning to study Spanish.

-SPA 102 Contemporary Spanish II 3 credits Spring
+SPA 102 Contemporary Spanish II

 A continuation of Spanish I, with an emphasis on listening, comprehension, speaking, reading and writing.